turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - GetDirection() : Vector result
 - SetOrigin(Vector vector)
 - SetDirection(Vector vector)
+- CreateFromPoints(Vector a,b)	-- creates a ray from two points.
+Point a will be the ray origin, pointing towards point b

 #### AABB
 Axis Aligned Bounding Box.
 Can be intersected with other primitives.